-The warming is generally greater over land than over the ocean and is greater at high latitudes than at low latitudes, being especially large in regions of sea ice.
-Regions where the warming show up most prominently in our model, relative to the interannual variability, are (1) low-latitude ocean regions where the surface response time is small (see Figure 15 of paper 2) because of a shallow ocean mixed layer and small thermocline diffusion, specifically regions such as the Caribbean, the East Indies, the Bay of Bengal, and large parts of the Indian, Atlantic and Facilic Oceans near or just north of the equator, (2) China, where the model's variability is rwice as large as the observed variability; (compare with Plate 1) and the interior downwind portion of the Eurasian continent, especially the Kazakh-Tibet-Mongolia-Manchuria region, and (3) ocean areas near Antarctica and the north pole, where sea ice provides a positive climate feedback.
-The regions predicted to have earliest detectability of greenhouse warming are undoubtedly model dependence, in conjunction with global observations, may soon provide valuable information on climate mechanisms.
+ocean and is greater at high latitudes than at low latitudes, being especially large in regions of sea ice.
+Regions where the warming shows up most prominently in our model, relative to the interannual variability, are (1) low-latitude ocean regions where the surface response time is small (see Figure 15 of paper 2) because of a shallow ocean mixed layer and small thermocline diffusion, specifically regions such as the Caribbean, the East Indies, the Bay of Bengal, and large parts of the Indian, Atlantic and Pacific Oceans near or just north of the equator, (2) China, where the model's variability is twice as large as the observed variability; (compare with Plate 1) and the interior downwind portion of the Eurasian continent, especially the Kazakh-Tibet-Mongolia-Manchuria region, and (3) ocean areas near Antarctica and the north pole, where sea ice provides a positive climate feedback.
+The regions predicted to have earliest detectability of greenhouse warming are undoubtedly model dependent to some extent; as discussed later, this model dependence, in conjunction with global observations, may soon provide valuable information on climate mechanisms.